Gateway to the Grand Massif.

 Founded in the 13th Century, Samoëns was once the seat of the stonecutter’s trade in the Haute Savoie region.
 Snug in the valley of the River Giffre, close to countless limestone cliff faces, the village was home to a fraternity of miners and masons who became fixtures of the local community.

-Now, less than an hour’s drive from Geneva Airport, Samoëns appeals to an entirely new generation of brother and sisterhoods: some drawn by the picture-postcard perfection of an almost untouched Savoyard mountain village, others by the promise of perhaps the finest skiing and mountain sports anywhere in France.
+Now, less than an hour’s drive from Geneva Airport, The market town of Samoëns appeals to an entirely new generation of brother and sisterhoods: some drawn by the picture-postcard perfection of an almost untouched Savoyard mountain village, others by the promise of perhaps the finest skiing and mountain sports anywhere in France.

 Samoëns itself is festooned with awards.
 It’s designated a ‘Ville Fleurie,’ on account of its natural beauty, and was awarded the ‘Coq D’Or’ – which is given only to the most picturesque villages in France.
 The village is entered in the register ‘Caisse Nationale des Monuments Historiques,’ which reflects its status as a national heritage site.